Skip to main content

 Change the IP address for a Connector

-If it's required for your business, you can change the internal IP address and public IP address of the Connector instance that is automatically assigned by your cloud provider.
+You can change the internal and public IP addresses of the Connector instance assigned by your cloud provider if needed.

 Steps